Josephine Baker: Pre-war Paris and rise to fame

 Baker sailed to Paris in 1925 and opened on October 2 in La Revue nègre at Théâtre des Champs-Élysées, performing Danse Sauvage with :fr:Joe Alex, barely wearing a feather skirt.
 She was 19 at the time.
 In a 1974 interview with The Guardian, she explained that her first big break came in this bustling European city:

 No, I didn't get my first break on Broadway.
 I was only in the chorus in 'Shuffle Along' and 'Chocolate Dandies.'
 I became famous first in France in the twenties.
 I just couldn't stand America and I was one of the first coloured Americans to move to Paris.
 Oh yes, Bricktop was there as well.
 Me and her were the only two, and we had a marvellous time.
 Of course, everyone who was anyone knew Bricky.
 And they got to know Miss Baker as well.

 In Paris, she became an instant success for her erotic dancing and for appearing practically nude onstage.
 After a successful tour of Europe, she broke her contract and returned to France in 1926 to star at the Folies Bergère, setting the standard for her future acts.
-"In a 1926 performance at the popular concert hall Folies Bergére, Baker wore a banana skirt during La Folie du Jour."
+In a 1926 performance in the revue La Folie du jour at the popular concert hall Folies Bergère, Baker first wore her iconic banana skirt costume.